Vivek-04022001/documentation/coredev/getting-started-with-development.md

 If you run into issues in this process, please see {doc}`troubleshooting`.

 This will run for a long time if it's your first pull (approximately 20 minutes).
-Once that is done pulling down eggs, you can start your new instance with:
+Once that's done pulling down eggs, you can start your new instance with:

 ```shell
 ./bin/instance fg